The Friends of Thomas Plume’s Library

 In the summer we have an outing to a place of particular interest, often to a library to which the public have only have limited access, if ever.
 In this way we have visited the libraries of Hatfield House, Rochester Cathedral, Magdalene and Christ’s Colleges, Cambridge, the Getty Library in Buckinghamshire, and the Founder’s Library in the Fitzwilliam Museum at Cambridge.

-The winner, Rebecca Akinyemi (foreground) and the runners-up of the Friends of Thomas Plume’s Library History Prize, 2007/8.
-The Friends provided stewards to enable the Library to be visited by some 250 pupils in year 8 of the Plume School, (13-14 year olds).
+The Friends provided stewards to enable the Library to be visited by approximately 250 pupils in Year 8 of the Plume School (13-14year olds)

 Each year, on Heritage Open Days in September, the Friends provide the stewards for the Library’s extended opening hours.
-This is an excellent opportunity for members to gain much closer knowledge of a themed exhibition and to see the library bustling with visitors.
+This is an excellent opportunity for members to gain much closer knowledge of the books from the themed exhibitions and to see the library bustling with visitors.

 By joining the Friends of the Library, you will be materially assisting the continuation, and, indeed, the continuing development, of this very rare survival of the seventeenth century for the benefit of future generations.

-We hope you will be sufficiently interested to complete an application form and we hope to be able to welcome you at one of our events in the future.
+We hope you will be sufficiently interested to complete an application form and we hope to be able to welcome you at one or more of our events in the future.